oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

     MANAGED_SERVER=soa_server1
     DOMAIN_TYPE=soa

-To start a docker container with a SOA domain and the WebLogic AdminServer call `docker run` command and pass the above `adminserver.env.list` file.
+To start a docker container with a SOA domain and the WebLogic Administration Server call `docker run` command and pass the above `adminserver.env.list` file.

 A sample docker run command is given below: